Anders Chydenius: Early life

 Anders Chydenius was born in 1729 in Sotkamo, Ostrobothnia (now part of Kainuu Region) where his father Jacob was a chaplain.
 The family moved to Kuusamo in 1734 where his father became a parish rector.
 Anders' childhood was spent in the barren area of northern Finland.
 He and his brother Samuel were taught privately by their father and then they went to Uleåborg (Oulu) grammar school (Uleåborg trivialskola).
 After the Russo-Swedish War (1741–1743), the boys studied privately in Tornio and entered The Royal Academy of Åbo in 1745.
 They also studied at Uppsala University.
 Anders studied mathematics, natural sciences, Latin and philosophy.
 In 1746 the father Jacob and family moved to Gamlakarleby (Kokkola).

 Nedervetil

 In 1753, after graduation, Anders was appointed preacher of the Chapel of the dependent parish of Nedervetil (today, part of Kronoby) in Ostrobothnia.
 He was married in 1755 to Beata Magdalena Mellberg, daughter of a merchant from Jakobstad.
 The couple was childless.

 While in Nedervetil he was active in many projects such as the clearing of the marshes, experimenting with new breeds of animals and plants, and adopting new methods of cultivation of potatoes and tobacco.
 His aim was to enlighten the peasants by example.
-Chydenius practiced medicine and became known by inoculating ordinary people against smallpox.
-He also performed cataract operations and prepared medicines.
+Chydenius practiced medicine and became known by inoculating ordinary people against smallpox, an early form of vaccination he had promoted together with his father already in the 1760s.
+He also performed cataract and other eye operations and prepared medicines for patients who sought him out.
+His medical work continued throughout his life: when dysentery spread during the war in 1790, he established a temporary municipal hospital in Gamlakarleby which he led with success.

 Statue of Anders Chydenius in Kokkola, Finland.